Speaking at Public Hearings

 When applicable, the public hearing format is explicitly set forth on the agenda.

-All comments must be made at the podium after speakers give their name and address so that comments and speaker identification become part of the official record of the meeting.
+Speakers must give their name and address so that comments and speaker identification become part of the official record of the meeting.

 The Mayor may indicate the amount of time available for each hearing.
 So that all persons shall have an opportunity to speak, the Mayor may limit the amount of time permitted each speaker until all persons have had an opportunity to speak.